-BIOS setting Meaning Setting options Effect High Precision Event The HPET is a timer inside the PC.
-It is Disabled Disables this function. limer able to trigger an interrupt with a high degree of accuracy, which allows other programs to better synchronize a variety of applications.
+BIOS setting Meaning Setting options Effect TS on DIMM Option to determine whether the GMCH Disabled Disables this function.
+(Graphics and Memory Controller Hub) supports TS (Thermal Sensor) in the Thermal Management Algorithm of the DIMM module.
+Enabled Enables this function.
+High Precision Event The HPET is a timer inside the PC.
+It is Disabled Disables this function.
+Timer able to trigger an interrupt with a high degree of accuracy, which allows other programs to better synchronize a variety of applications.
 Enabled Enables this function.
 This function is recommended for multimedia applications.
 IOAPIC This option is used to activate or Disabled Disables this function. deactivate the APIC (Advanced Programmable Interrupt Controller).
 Enabled The IRQ resources available to the system are expanded when the APIC mode is enabled.
 Information: The IRQ resources available to the system are expanded when the APIC mode is enabled.
 APIC ACPI SCI IRQ This option is used to modify the SCI IRQ Disabled IRQ9 is used for SCI. when in APIC (Advanced Programmable Interrupt Controller) mode.
 Enabled IRQ20 is used for SCI.
 C4 On C3 Fine-tunes the power saving function on Disabled Disables this function. an ACPI operating system.
 Enabled Processor is needed in C4 if the operating system is initiated in a C3 state.